ChrisClark303/leeds-beer-quest/README.md

 ## Introduction

 This is a dotnet 7 application hosting an aspnetcore webapi, with an angular front-end.
 In addition, there is a MongoDB data provider for storage.
-The API and front-end are stored in Azure, and can be found [here](https://leedsbeerquestapi.azurewebsites.net/swagger/index.html) and [here](https://purple-stone-0a63fe503.2.azurestaticapps.net/) respectively.
+The API and front-end are hosted in Azure, and can be found [here](https://leedsbeerquestapi.azurewebsites.net/swagger/index.html) and [here](https://purple-stone-0a63fe503.2.azurestaticapps.net/) respectively.
 The MongoDb collection is stored in cloud.mongodb.com.
 It's stored in my personal account, but there is an application user - specified in the connection string - that can be used to connect and explore the collection.
 There is a basic deployment pipeline setup in [github actions](https://github.com/ChrisClark303/leeds-beer-quest/actions), so that, when changes are PR'd into Main, an automatic deployment is triggered and the latest version is pushed out.
 This is very basic as it stands - I let the setup process generate the yml for me and I've not made any further changes (apart from to disable the API management aspect).

+## Functionality

 At present, the app is very light on functionality - it only really has 3 functions.
 I am aware that the second stage of the process is to extend the app, so I focused instead on getting the elements of an end-to-end solution in place, and writing a decent level of testing.
 Hopefully the work put in so far makes the work of extending the application reasonably straightforward.

+The API provides three separate pieces of functionality; firstly, it allows consumers to find a list of places to drink beer in ascending distance from a specified location.
+If a location is not supplied, it uses a default set in config (currently set to the location of Joseph's Well).
+This returns a set of objects containing name, coordinates, and distance, so they can be plotted on a map.
+Next, it provides a route to request all details for a given establishment by name.
+These two routes are used by the UI, which, on-load, requests the nearest establishments and plots them on a map; when a user selected one it then requests the details and prints them out below the map.

+The last piece of functionality it provides is a data management endpoint so that the establishments can be imported from the LeedsBeerQuest website.
+This fetches the CSV, parses the data into models, and then passes these on to a service object to be inserted into the relevant data store.
+Two data stores are currently supported - an in-memory object cache, and MongoDB.
+There is a "feature flag" - actually just a bool set in appsettings - that switches between these two.
+This simply instructs the DI registry to register one set of implementations over another.

 ### Usage